 Our economic development corporation envisioned expanding our involvement so that we were taking out the middle man.
 They wanted us to do our own seafood processing and deliver the finished product to the market ourselves.

-“We already had tenures for unprocessed clams and oysters that we were bringing to market through our existing company, Pentlatch Seafoods,” explains Robert Everson, Chief Councillor of the K’ómoks Nation.
+“We already had tenures for unprocessed clams and oysters that we were bringing to market through our existing company, Pentlatch Seafoods,” explains Robert Everson, former Chief Councillor of the K’ómoks Nation.
 This meant the shellfish produced from the Nation-owned tenures were being sold raw in bulk to processors, rather than directly to customers.

 “Our economic development corporation envisioned expanding our involvement so that we were taking out the middle man.
 They wanted us to do our own seafood processing and deliver the finished product to the market ourselves,” says Everson.

 The Nation began searching for potential locations to build a processing plant.
 “Originally, we thought we would build our own facility,” confirms Everson.
 “However, after an extensive search, our team realized the requirements for a location to build and construct a new plant from scratch were very prohibitive.”

 Changing tactics, the Nation began to look for an existing facility to purchase instead.
 “Once we realized the cost savings, we initiated a search for a facility with an owner that might be willing to sell,” he explains.
 “And we found one.”

 The results of this approach were even better than expected.
 “After doing a business analysis we realized that the processing plant that was already right here in the valley would mesh well with our existing seafood venture and positively add to the business that we already had,” says Everson.